ChemChina seeks U.S. anti-trust approval for Syngenta deal

 Earlier this month, companies proposed minor concessions to the European Commission's competition watchdog with one source close to the deal estimating the overall divestment from Adama at less than $500 million.

-Recently, the European Commission extended the deal review to April 12, and a top Syngenta executive said earlier this week that it was "highly optimistic that by the date we will have made sufficient progress in the U.S. and EU to be going forward".

-Reporting by Chen Aizhu; Additional reporting by Zurich newsroom; Editing by Sherry Jacob-Phillips
+Recently, the EU Commission extended the deal review to April 12, and a top Syngenta executive said earlier this week that it was "highly optimistic that by the date we will have made sufficient progress in the U.S. and EU to be going forward".
+(Reporting by Chen Aizhu; Editing by Sherry Jacob-Phillips)